xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>find persons by name and tag (UC5)</ins>.
 2. User requests to tag all persons currently shown.
-3. AddressBook adds the tags to all persons currently shown.
+3. System adds the tags to all persons currently shown.
    Use case ends.

 **Extensions**

 * 2a.
 The users does not provide any tags to add.
     * 2a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 2b.
 The user provides tags with invalid format.
     * 2b1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 2c.
 No contacts are currently shown.
     * 2c1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.

 **Use case: UC8 - Send Bulk Messages**